20 Useful Android Apps for Bloggers

-Without a doubt, Android is world’s most popular mobile operating system.
-Sponsored by Google, this OS has already spread its roots from casual users to hardcore code-maniacs.
+Without a doubt, Android is the world’s most popular mobile operating system.
+Made by Google, this OS has already spread its roots from casual users to hardcore code maniacs.
 Bloggers and pro-bloggers are no exception.

-Blogging app choices for Android are fairly limited if compared to your desktop counterparts.
+Blogging app choices for Android are relatively limited if compared to your desktop counterparts.
 However, if used in a proper combination, an Android device can prove nearly as useful as web/desktop apps are.

-This awesome article features 20 awesome Android apps for bloggers that can be used to make your blogging life easier and even more automated.
+This article features 11 awesome Android apps for bloggers that can be used to make your blogging life easier and even more automated.
 In short, this list conveys almost everything a pro-blogger will ever need while writing a blog post.

 Official applications

-Some applications, like WordPress App for android, offer real time statistics, visual editing and one-touch media-upload.
+Some applications, like WordPress App for Android, offer real-time data, visual editing and one-touch media upload.
 Others, like the Blogger app for Android, are just editors.

 Notion